openstack-archive/poppy/docker/api/README.md

 ---------------

 The following files should exist in this folder before running Dockerfile
-* docker_rsa (private key) -> public key should be published to the private git repo
 * poppy.conf (desired configuration for poppy api)
 * logging.conf (desired logging configuration file)